Support during Covid 19

 Share the load if there are 2 parents at home.
 Split the day into 2-3 hour slots and take turns so you can do your own work

 Take care of your own health and wellbeing.
-This will be new for your entire household, so give it time to settle.
 Take a look at the links for some advice on mental health and wellbeing.

 Keep to a timetable wherever possible